Yandex Music: User options

 High quality HQ sound mode is available for users with paid subscriptions.

 History

 On September 22, 2010, Yandex announced the launch of a separate service, Yandex Music, which allowed streaming of songs, albums and collections of various artists to user device on demand.
-More than 50 rightholders provided content for the service, including Universal, EMI, Warner Music Group, Sony Music, First Music Publishing, Monolit, SBA Production etc.
+More than 50 rightsholders provided content for the service, including Universal, EMI, Warner Music Group, Sony Music, First Music Publishing, Monolit, SBA Production etc.

 800 thousand tracks by 58 thousand artists were available in the catalogue at the time of launch.

 On May 30, 2012, Yandex released the Yandex Music application for iOS.

 In May 2013, the Yandex Music application for Android was released.

 In September 2014, Yandex started using the system of personal recommendations.
 Playlist forming became sensitive to the personal musical preferences of the user and his friends on Vkontakte and Facebook.
 The interface also changed significantly.